Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 # OTASCIIArmor

-The opentxs class `OTASCIIArmor` defines an encoding for certain data types to an array of printable ASCII characters.
+The opentxs class [`OTASCIIArmor`][OTASCIIArmorCpp] defines an encoding for certain data types to an array of printable ASCII characters.
 This is useful in two contexts:

 * Embedding binary data in a plain-text document.
 The _Section Format_ used in [OTContract](OTContract.md) is defined as a document that is readable by